Days Like Tomorrow Books

-'Days Like Tomorrow Books' (an Independent book publisher and Design Service) was established in 2009 by the author/Designer, Tony Beesley.
+'Days Like Tomorrow Books' (an Independent book publisher and Design Service) was established in 2009 by the author/Designer, Tony Beesley and his wife, Vanessa.
 The first published book was 'Our Generation: the punk and mod children of Sheffield etc.'

-(May 2009) followed by 6 more titles (In print titles available on the webstore on this site)
+(May 2009) followed by a succession of book titles (In print titles available on the webstore on this site)

 Introduced to his lifetime love of music via the many film soundtracks he enjoyed as a child, along with a taste for the music of David Bowie, Marc Bolan & T-Rex via his older brother's record collection, Tony was drawn into the late-1970's punk and new wave explosion swiftly adopting the DIY idealism of the new cultural revolution of the time, along with an obsession for record collecting.
 A lifetime passion for The Clash and The Jam (along with various other artists and bands of the era) was joined with early attempts at creating fanzines.
 Other activities included forming a makeshift schoolboy punk band, a penchant for angry anti-authoritarian punk poetry, punk study school projects, punk art and sketches and catching his favourite bands live.
 All the while, a subtle though notable Mod influence seeped in - later to fully surface with new musical inspirations of 60's Soul, R&B and the forming of a series of Mod-influenced bands resulting in the popular mid-80's Mod band The Way.
 In The Way, Tony played Rhythm guitar, and wrote and co-wrote a series of songs, including Mod fave 'Sock it' which was their prospective debut single, never to be.
 (Tony's self-penned 'It's Ok' (1982) incorporates a melting pot of his influences, whilst his 1983 composed 'Walk it Talk it' reveals the more Mod inspirations of Solomon Burke and the Small Faces.